 I have loved spending more time in my art studio this past year and want to thank any and all of you who have followed my blog, commented here, or by text, or email or in person.
 You were more of an encouragement than you realize and it was a joy for me to connect with you all through my paintings.
 I want to especially thank my husband for his support and encouragement and also for the art studio itself which was a gift from him twenty years ago!
 Since then he has had fun giving me some fantastic gifts for decor and storage in the studio.
 In this painting you can see several of those gifts.
 There is the top portion of an old red tool box that looks cool and is a fantastic storage unit for tools and supplies that I use regularly in the studio, the metal bucket, and the fabulous retro electric clock on the wall.
 Thank you, Craig for your love and support and for every container, cubby, and lamp that currently adorns the studio.

 I also want to thank two artists in particular.
-The first is my good friend Gena who gave me a beautiful box of 21 watercolor brushes from Asia when she found out that I was dedicating the year to learning watercolor painting.
+The first is my good friend Gena who gave me a beautiful box of 21 watercolor brushes she received as a gift from her brother in the 1980s.
+He bought the brushes in China the first year they opened their borders.
+The country was not really prepared for the influx of tourists and there were no tourist gifts being produced, but locals were selling many of the family valuables that they had previously squirreled away to keep the government from destroying them!
+Now they could make good money selling them to tourists!
 The box and brushes are depicted in this painting and I love that Gena used them for years herself and is getting joy out of the fact that they are getting used again.
 Thanks Gena for so many years of friendship and for your support of my art.
 The second artist I never actually met, but she was part of my inspiration for completing this challenge.
 When she passed away her family, who are friends with my family were kind enough to pass on some of her art supplies to me.
 She had many wonderful paint brushes (I love paint brushes) and several very nice art related books, some of which I have depicted in this painting.
 I was touched by this unexpected gift and knew that I simply could not let her things sit idly in the studio.
 I wanted to honor her love for painting by continuing it and I did not want to spend any more of my own life finding reasons not to paint.
 So, thank you to Jo.